 Make your move greener

-Armishaws provide Amesbury removals and also cover villages and hamlets in the surrounding area including;
+Armishaws cover the surrounding area including;

 Ask our friendly team for a free, no hassle quote today.

 Schools – A small town, it has a limited selection of schools.
 View the latest Ofsted ratings for the local area

 Population – Amesbury has a population of 11,000, based on the 2011 You.Gov census.

 Transport – 7 miles from Salisbury, 13 miles from Andover, it sits on the main A303 route that connects the South West.
 Basingstoke and routes to London can be reached in under half an hour.
 The nearest train station is located in Salisbury.

 News – The local newspaper is the Salisbury Journal.

 Here’s our choice of the best on offer;